eonist/eonist.github.io/_posts/2018-11-22-Programmatic-iOS-app.md

 My checklist when making a programmatic iOS app<!--more-->

-1. Pick storyboard when you init the ios project (not swiftUI)
+1. Pick storyboard when you init the iOS project (not swiftUI)
 2. Clean up the `AppDelegate.swift` class and add a Window variable:
 3. Delete `Main storyboard file base name` in the info.plist (since xCode 11 also remove scenedelegate)
 4. Now you can delete ViewController.swift `and` Main.storyboard (since xCode 11 also remove scenedelegate)